India's manufacturing sector to sustain growth momentum for next 6-9 months: Survey

-According to the survey, the existing average capacity utilisation in manufacturing is over 70 per cent, which reflects a sustained economic activity in the sector.
-The future investment outlook also slightly improved as compared to previous quarter as close to 40 per cent respondents reported plans for capacity additions in the next six months by over 15 per cent on an average.
+According to the survey, the existing average capacity utilisation in manufacturing is over 70%, which reflects a sustained economic activity in the sector.
+The future investment outlook also slightly improved as compared to previous quarter as close to 40% respondents reported plans for capacity additions in the next six months by over 15% on an average.

 However, global economic uncertainty caused by the Russia-Ukraine war and increasing cases of various mutations of COVID virus worldwide have accentuated the volatilities impacting major economies.